v5ma/selfawarenetworks/README.md

 # Short Term Goals for the Self Aware Networks Institute for Sentient & Self Aware Neural Networks, Artificial Neurology, Brain Machine Interfaces, and Advanced Medical Research.

-We are going to use this technology to accelerate Medical Research, and that means advancing medical imaging technologies with artificial neural networks, and solving cellular degenerative diseases with artificial neural networks, accelerating longevity research, curing or finding new strategies to treat cancer, and all of the major and minor disease that affect mankind.
+We are going to use this technology to accelerate Medical Research, and that means advancing medical imaging technologies with artificial neural networks, and solving cellular degenerative diseases with artificial neural networks, accelerating longevity research, curing or finding new strategies to treat cancer, and all of the major and minor diseases that affect mankind.

 I hope that governments will adopt a Medical Justice System, that is a Judicial Branch of Government that is independent from the Executive & Legislative Branches of Government but is also medically informed at every level, and that also means that Neuroscientists will be in charge of sentencing, prisons, and the rehabilitation of patients for their return to society after serving their sentences.